alloverse/alloverse.github.io/index.md

 app:run()
 {% endhighlight %}

-Finally, the template has configured the app's main view to use this dummy UI.
-Then, it connects to the Place we've been asked to run in, and then hand over the runtime of the app to the UI framework so it keeps running until the user quits it.
+Finally, the template has configured the app's `mainView` to use this dummy UI.
+Then, it connects to the Place we've been asked to run in, and finally hands over the runtime of the app to the UI framework so it keeps running until the user quits it.

 Now that we got the gist of how to compose an app like this, we can replace it with something useful.

-## Building our app
+## Building your app

 Let's make a todo list app!
 I'm a master artist, so I've painted this piece of art to represent our goal: